 ✓ Students who are identified as having close contact with an infected person should call the Health Service Center (045-335-1518, weekdays 9:00-17:00) to report as such.
-In this case, attendance will be suspended according to the School Health and Safety Act, and the suspension period will be two weeks from the date of the last close contact with the infected person.
+In this case, attendance will be suspended according to the School Health and Safety Act, and the suspension period will be 1410 7 days from the day following the date of the last close contact with the infected person.